omrik/kdo-video/README.md

   - Use a GPU-enabled Mac (M1/M2) with `torch` MPS support.

 ## Contributing
-Feel free to open issues or pull requests for improvements, such as:
+Open issues or pull requests for improvements, such as:
 - Support for other video formats.
 - Enhanced metadata extraction.
 - Custom YOLO models for specific drone types.